Overview of Hardened Docker Desktop

 • Have certain compliance obligations

-• Malware and supply chain attacks.
-RAM and IAM prevent developers from accessing certain container registries and image types, significantly lowering the risk of malicious payloads.
+• Malware and supply chain attacks: Registry Access Management and Image Access Management prevent developers from accessing certain container registries and image types, significantly lowering the risk of malicious payloads.
 Additionally, ECI restricts the impact of containers with malicious payloads by running them without root privileges inside a Linux user namespace.

-• Insider threats.
-Settings Management configures and locks various Docker Desktop settings, such as proxy settings, ECI, and prevents exposure of the Docker API.
-This helps admins enforce company policies and prevents developers from introducing insecure configurations, intentionally or unintentionally.
+• Insider threats: Settings Management configures and locks various Docker Desktop settings so administrators can enforce company policies and prevent developers from introducing insecure configurations, intentionally or unintentionally.